mitbans/Bank-Marketing-Campaigns/README.md

    - Precision and recall are moderate, with room for improvement in the recall to capture more true positives.

 2. **Decision Trees**:
-   - The Decision Tree model delivered the best F1 Score of 0.5752, balancing precision and recall effectively.
+   - The Decision Tree model delivered the best F1 Score of 0.5749, balancing precision and recall effectively.
-   - This model also showed robust performance across all metrics, with the highest test accuracy of 0.9143.
+   - This model also showed robust performance across all metrics, with the highest test accuracy of 0.9142 and AUC 0.9303.

 3. **K-Nearest Neighbors (KNN)**:
    - While KNN achieved perfect train accuracy, indicating it might be overfitting, its test accuracy was slightly lower at 0.9024.